 - Check with your home institution to see if your study abroad office will be assisting you in the visa application process.
 It is possible that a workshop on the visa process and/or a group submission of the visa application may be scheduled so you may prefer to apply through your home institution rather than apply on your own.

 - If you will be applying on your own ... bear in mind that there is a start date and an end date for applying for the visa; a law went into effect on February 2, 2020, that sets the start date as 180 days prior to the beginning of the study abroad program.
-The Spring 2019 JFRC semester begins on January 16, 2019, so the earliest appointment date would be Friday, October 19, 2018; that is when the 90-day window opens.
-The latest one should apply is Monday, December 17, 2018 to insure having a visa.
-One should not apply later than 30 days' prior to the program's start; if you have not applied by that date, you run the risk of not getting your visa and consequently being ineligible for the program.
+The Fall 2020 JFRC semester begins on August 26, 2020, so the earliest appointment date would be Friday, February 28, 2020; that is when the 180-day window opens.
+The latest one should apply is approximately one month prior to the program's start date, which would be Monday, July 27, 2020, to insure receiving a visa in time.
+If you have not applied by the end of July, you run the risk of not getting your visa and consequently being ineligible for the program.

 Once you have selected the consulate to which you plan to apply, go to its website; just Google "Italian consulate in _________ (name of city)" and you should be able to get the link to its home page.
 Once you are on the consulate's home page, click the link in the upper right-hand corner to change the language to "English," then click onto "Visas" in the appropriate column.